Keeping your home safe and sound comes at a price. But in some states, you may luck out with the cost of your home insurance premium.

 Washingtonians looking to insure their home are in luck — the average home insurance premium in their state is 30 percent below what the average American is paying.
 The median home value in Washington is the fifth-highest in the nation at notably 39 percent above the national average, meaning that you need a whole lotta green to buy a home in the Evergreen State.
 Given that Washington has a surprisingly high burglary rate (29 percent above average) in relation to its high median home value, homeowners who have secured their humble abode can take a sigh of relief knowing that their cost of homeowners insurance is comparatively cheap.

-Compare home insurance quotes on Insurify today.
+Insurify can provide instant online homeowners insurance quotes.
 Saving money on your policy has never been easier!